Sonam Wangyal

+He was politically active and was elected as MLA.
+In 1975 he also served as a minister of Jammu and Kashmir government.
+He received the Padma Shri and the Arjuna Award in 1965 and later the Tenzing Norgay National Adventure Award in 2017.

 Currently, he is serving as a principal at Sonam Gyatso Mountaineering Institute.

-Honors and awards
+Honours and awards

 He was honoured with the Padma Shri in 1965, followed by the Arjuna Award in 1965 and then Tenzing Norgay National Adventure Award 2017 in lifetime achievement category.
-He served as the Principal of the Sonam Mountaineering Institute in Gangtok (Sikkim) from 1976 to 1990.
-He retired as Assistant Director of the Indo-Tibetan Border Police (ITBP) in 1993, and now lives in Leh.
+He served as the Principal of the Sonam Gyatso Mountaineering Institute in Gangtok (Sikkim) from 1976 to 1990.
+He retired as Assistant Director of the Intelligence Bureau in 1993, and now lives in Leh.